-The System Impact Study Report must identify:
+The SIS report must identify:

-- 1. The transmission facility and flowgate injection constraints to providing the interconnection service and dictating the need for a facilities study. - 2.
-Preliminary list of Direct Assignment Facilities or Network Upgrades required to provide the interconnection service.

-3. Planning level non-binding cost estimate for network upgrades, and Direct Assignment Facilities.
+- 1. The transmission facility and flowgate injection constraints to providing the interconnection service and dictating the need for a facilities study. - Preliminary list of Generator Interconnection Facilities and Network Upgrades required to provide the interconnection service. - Planning level non-binding cost estimate for Generator Interconnection Factilities and Network Upgrades.